 “Can you get a mortgage on maternity leave?”

 Pete answers as one of the maternity leave mortgage specialists, taking you through every possible scenario when applying for a mortgage when on maternity leave.
-Pete is an expert in his field and featured in The Guardian’s recent article, Women warned to beware pregnancy pitfalls when applying for a mortgage.
+Pete is an expert in his field and featured in The Guardian’s article; Women warned to beware pregnancy pitfalls when applying for a mortgage.

 - How does maternity leave affect mortgage applications?